tamtran4869/E-commerce-analysis/Traffic_source_analysis.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/211685203-27a665cd-04ad-4443-85b7-e6578d6ff9dc.png)

-The data in this question is simple and can devire conclusion without chart.
+The data in this question is simple and can derive a conclusion without a chart.

 #### Comments
-It is clear that the conversion rate of Google search - nonbrand source does not meet the requirement.
+It is clear that the conversion rate of Google search - nonbrand source did not meet the requirement.

 ## Question 2

-Pull gsearch nonbrand trended session volume, by week, to check whether the bid changes (2012-04-15) have caused volume to drop.
+Pull gsearch nonbrand trended session volume by week to check whether the bid changes (2012-04-15) have caused the volume to drop.

 _Received date: May 12, 2012_